 Your Marketing May Not Be Included

-When selling your house with a real estate agent in Southern California, it is important to know what is and what is not included with your listing agreement.
+When selling your house with a real estate agent in Greater Los Angeles, it is important to know what is and what is not included with your listing agreement.
 While some agents are completely full-service, others will leave something to be desired in the marketing department.
 In order to get your property in front of the most people, you may have to pay for premium listings, virtual tours, professional photography, or software to create a solid virtual tour.
 With fewer people out and about attending open houses, you’ll need to ensure your house has a strong online presence if you plan on putting it on the market.

 Your Costs Can Add Up Fast